 - more beta carotene

-The vitamins in eggs are all extremely beneficial to your diet.
-Many people have a vitamin-D deficiency, though they may not know it, and can suffer the health issues associated with this deficiency.
+The vitamins in eggs are all extremely beneficial to the human diet.
+Many people have a vitamin-D deficiency, though they might not know it, and can suffer the health issues associated with this deficiency.
 Pasture-raised eggs are widely regarded as one of the best food sources for vitamin D.

 Chickens are more naturally inclined and proven to be healthier when able to forage for themselves and participate in normal chicken activities, such as dust bathing and nightly roosting.
 If you want to know more about how your farm-fresh eggs were raised, talk to the farmer who raised them for more information about their husbandry practices.

-Something you can be certain of if you keep a flock and collect your own eggs is you’ll know how long the eggs sat on your counter before you cooked them.
-Supermarket eggs take between one and three days to reach the store, and can sit on the shelf for up to 30 days before being purchased.
-The USDA recommends consuming eggs within five weeks if refrigerated, so a supermarket egg may only have a week of optimum freshness when you purchase it.
-It can be much easier to distinguish the difference in flavor between fresh eggs and ones that are weeks old, and buying older eggs may lead to the belief that store-bought eggs do not taste as good.
+If you keep a flock and collect your own eggs, you know how long the eggs sit on your counter before you cook them.
+Supermarket eggs take one to three days to reach the store.
+They can sit on the shelf as long as 30 days before they’re sold.
+The USDA recommends consuming eggs within five weeks if they’re refrigerated, so a supermarket egg might have only a week of optimum freshness when you purchase it.
+People can easily distinguish the difference in flavor between fresh eggs and ones that are weeks old.
+Thus, buying older eggs might lead people to believe store-bought eggs do not taste as good as farm-fresh eggs.

 Overall Food Safety